 We recommend always focusing on links that will contribute to building trust for your website (think about only linking to and from sites that are highly relevant to yours and provide value for your readers), and creating content that will amplify your visibility and relevance online.
 We’ve already created a list on how to achieve this step-by-step that can be found here.

 Once you’ve committed to a sound link-building strategy, you have to consider how to scale and manage your efforts, a.k.a the hard part.
 Thankfully, this is where Tabtimize comes in, as your trusted partner for contextual link-building.
-We’ve developed a proprietary solution for all your link-building woes as an all-inclusive platform, that uses A.I to do all the time-consuming research and bring you contextually relevant link opportunities.
+We’ve developed a proprietary solution that uses A.I to do all the time-consuming research and bring you contextually relevant link opportunities.